CloudSkills/azure-functions/2-Creating-a-PowerShell-Event-Based-Function/2-Creating-a-PowerShell-Event-Based-Function.md

 ## Step 3 — Configuring an Azure Table Storage Output

-Another introduction
+When you come up with an idea for a function to solve a problem or add value, the function itself often won't be the end of the line.
+You will find requirements for your function needing to send data to another application or system, whether that be for logging purposes, triggering another downstream process, creating an alert, and so on.
+Azure functions have a concept called output bindings, which are preconfigured connectors provided to you so you don't need to code the connection in manually from your function.
+In this step, you will create and leverage an output binding to write data from the function in to a row in Azure Table Storage.

 First, you need to create the output binding for the function.
-In this example, you are going to output the result to a new Table named `FunctionOutput` hosted in the storage account that is already being used by the function app.
-This is just to save creating another storage account, as we already have one we can use.
+In this example, you are going to output the result to a new Table named `FunctionOutput` hosted in the same storage account that is already being used by the function app.
+You probably wouldn't *normally* do this, it is just to save creating another storage account as we already have one we can use.

 In the left-hand side panel under your function, click on **integrate**.
 Under Outputs, click on **+ New Output**, select **Azure Table Storage** and click **Select**.